public-key-cryptography/public-key-editor/README.md

 	Or the email headers could include a stat:0,1,2,...,9 or stat=0,1,2,...,9 variable so that the mail program or email header class could parse the header for the message state just as it parses the header for the from: and date: fields.
 (The subject field in the header is empty except for messages that are sent unencrypted.)
+The email client could check both the headers and the list strings for the message states because different email providers could use different protocols.

 	The client program could also store the email hashes and message states in a file but then the user would have to use the same computer or store the mail folder / directory on a USB storage